LorMeBioAI/MBPD/README.md

-# MBPD: Open-view multiple bacterial pathogen detection for One Health perspective
+# MBPD: Multiple bacterial pathogen detection for One Health perspective

 ## Contents